-The application to become a Fall 2020 Terps for Change volunteer is available on TerpLink with a priority deadline of Sept.
-3, 2020 and a general deadline of Sept.
-8, 2020.
+The application to become a Spring 2020 Terps for Change volunteer is available on TerpLink with a priority deadline of Jan.
+31, 2021 and a general deadline of Feb.
+7, 2021.

 If you would like to stay updated about volunteering next semester and other news, subscribe to the LCSL newsletter for more information on how to apply!